COSC3020/theory-vs-practice-justunator/README.md

 Add your answers to this markdown file.

-Asymtotic analysis can be misleading in practice
+Asymptotic analysis can be misleading in practice
-- The way you derive a recursive relation to get asymtotic complexity can vary widely in performance times even if asymtotically they are the same. say $1000n^2+n+3$ is your relation, compared to $2n^2+1$.
-Asymtotically, they are the exact same however, $2n^2+1$ is faster by multiple orders of magnitude in practice
+- The way you derive a recursive relation to get asymptotic complexity can vary widely in performance times even if asymptotically they are the same. say $1000n^2+n+3$ is your relation, compared to $2n^2+1$. asymptotically, they are the exact same however, $2n^2+1$ is faster by multiple orders of magnitude in practice
-- Asymtotic analysis only takes into account that the size of an input is the only thing that matters in runtime.
+- asymptotic analysis only takes into account that the size of an input is the only thing that matters in runtime.
 So anything hardware related that could potentially change expected runtime is not accounted for
-- Sometimes, an algorithmn that is worse asymtotically is faster for your current use-case for smaller input sizes.
-Take $4n$ and $205log(n)$ asymtotically, $205log(n)$ is better but under smaller inputs, $4n$ is better up to about 100 elements.
+- Asymptotic analysis does not take into account how the algorithm is actually implemented.
+Even if the asymptotic analysis is great, the actual algorithm you are using could be ineffective when compared to other options for the task you are trying to make it do and will result in slower runtimes.
+Take insertion sort and quicksort, quicksort on average is better then insertion sort but for smaller amounts of data, insertion sort is faster even though asynptotically its worse.

-Assuming it took 5 seconds to go through a binary search tree with 1000 elements, it would take about 6 seconds for 10000 elements as a binary search tree has an average case of $\Theta(log(n))$
+Assuming it took 5 seconds to go through a binary search tree with 1000 elements, it would take about 6.6 seconds for 10000 elements as a binary search tree has an average case of $\Theta(log(n))$

-$log(1000)+2 = 5$ seconds therefore $log(10000)+2 = 6$ seconds
+$\frac{\log_{2}\left(1000\right)}{2}$ is approximately 5 seconds therefore $\frac{\log_{2}\left(10000\right)}{2}$ is approximatly 6.6 seconds

 Getting 100 seconds after running 10000 elements
 - This could be a case of during the 1000 search, the thing you were looking for was at the very top while during 10000 searches, it was at the very bottom worst case.